lgalke/boatpi/boatpi.md

 Since the power source on the boat may be limited, it makes sense to break down the power demands of the respective Raspberry Pi modules .
 Raspberry Pi requires a power supply with +5,1V.
-The amperage depends on the connected modules [^5]:
+According to the official Raspberry Pi [website](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md), the amperage depends on the connected modules:

 - Raspberry Pi Model B requires 500 mA minimum
 - HDMI port 50mA